julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

   *Whether you bleed with the White or Red Moon, your ritual is valid, powerful, and sacred.*

-**[Explore Full Moon Rituals with Sacred Herbs](/full-moon-rituals/)** steeped in magic and lunar power to deepen your connection.
+Deepen your lunar magic with **[Full Moon Rituals with Sacred Herbs](/full-moon-rituals/)**, aligning your offerings with the moon’s energy.

-For a detailed step-by-step on returning menstrual blood to the Earth, see **[Blood and Soil: The Old Magic of Menstrual Offerings](/menstrual-blood-earth-ritual/)**.
+Learn a full step-by-step guide for returning menstrual blood to the Earth in **[Blood and Soil: The Old Magic of Menstrual Offerings](/menstrual-blood-earth-ritual/)**.

 ## ✧ What If You’re Not Bleeding During the New Moon?